resurgam/Log/CarltonLog03042013.md

 As always, the relevant draft components of my project (and my workflow) will be located under my personal "resurgam" repo, in the directory, "longNowEncoding"

 https://github.com/resurgam/Log/tree/master/LongNowEncoding/extracts

+Additionally, you can view the current working extracts live online at: http://web.uvic.ca/~dcarlton/extracts/complete/